-When the accumulated penalty decreases until the penalty drops to the reuse threshold, the route is unsuppressed and made available to other devices in the network.
-The range of the reuse value is from 1 to 20000 penalties.
+When the accumulated penalty decreases until the penalty drops to the reuse threshold, the route is unsuppressed and made available to the other devices on the network.
+The range of the reuse value is from 1 to 20,000 penalties.
 The default value is 1000 penalties.